MrRazamataz/MCRewards-Discord-Bot/README.md

 * Install the pip packages in `requirements.txt` with `pip install -r requirements.txt` or `pip3` depening on how your system is setup.
 * Go to `config.json` and fill out the needed info.
 * Start the bot with `main.py`.
 * Your users must link their Discord account to their Minecraft account with the `mcr!link <username>` command.
 Eg: `mcr!link MrRazamataz`.
 They will be reminded to link if they haven't every time they level up, otherwise the rewards won't work.
+They can change their username thats saved by re-running the command.

 ## Other things:
 Idea comes from this thread on r/admincraft https://www.reddit.com/r/admincraft/comments/qh3175/plugin_for_ingame_rewards_for_being_active_in/